-2. Is Being Proactive Right for Your Customer Experience Model?
+2. Is Proactive Service Right for Your Customer Experience Model?

 If you are an organization that is well known for recovering issues with customers and it’s a way that you actually retain customers – proactive customer service could work against you.

 Some organizations actually like to be reactive, so they can openly engage with customers and blow their socks off in the process.